micmejia/bible-dump/AMPC/Isaiah/Isa 13.md

-Therefore I will make the heavens tremble; and the [^b]earth shall be shaken out of its place at the wrath of the Lord of hosts in the day of His fierce anger.
+Therefore I will make the heavens tremble; and the earth shall be shaken out of its place at the wrath of the Lord of hosts in the day of His fierce anger.